Exploring DLSS 2.0 in Unreal Engine

 It’s telling that often I had to double-check the screenshots to make sure I had the correct one between TAA and DLSS.
 Below you’ll see a few zoomed-in comparisons so that image resizing can’t interfere and honestly it’s necessary in order to see the difference.

-Nearly indentical quality, slight error in the ceiling lights where a white line in the original texture got blown out by the upscaling algorithm causing a noticable stripe.
+Nearly identical quality, slight error in the ceiling lights where a white line in the original texture got blown out by the upscaling algorithm causing a noticable stripe.
 I reckon this should be ‘fixed’ in the source texture instead.

 Reflections look ever so slightly different, this scene used ray-traced reflections on highly reflective materials.